mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 * Static missions will spawn immediately when the server starts.
 Once all static missions are spawned, no new ones will be spawned during the session.
 If a static mission fails to start, it will not be tried again.
 For example, if you define 30 missions as static, on a small map there may not be locations that fit the missions criteria.
 You may end up with 20 missions running.
 For static missions ``activeTime`` should be long.
 NOTE: No popup will be provided to players for static mission spawns.

 * Dynamic missions will spawn on steady pace.
 The ``activeTime`` should be relatively short so that the missions despawn and new ones are brought to players.
+Note that no dynamic missions, including GM requested ones, will spawn if static missions are still spawning.

 ## Mission end
 Once all AIs have been eliminated, the mission is kept alive for ```missionActiveTimeToEnd``` seconds.
 The time is reset if there is a player within ```missionActiveDistance```.
 At the end of a mission, all spawned items will despawn (for example camps) but also vehicles.